noahgibbs/codefolio_octopress/source/_posts/2016-01-28-why-i-shut-down-rails-deploy-in-an-hour.markdown

 Nope.
 This basic approach (config management, orchestration, VMs) is actually really powerful, including the Docker variation on the same thing.
 But right now it's a lot of work.
+Several important tools are missing, and several more are clearly not at all usable for this.

 If you have a dedicated DevOps team, it's great right now.
 If you're a single random developer, it's too much work.
 But the amount of work